RedYetiDev/Quizlet.JS/README.md

     The `rejoin` functions rejoins the game after an exit, no arguments or returns.

 ## Bugs
-- The Bot must rejoin the game in when the host hits `replay` at the end of the game.
-(By ending and restarting the script)

 If you find any new bugs, please report an issue or a pull request.
 If you have any questions or comments, you can either create an issue, or email me at [redyetidev@gmail.com](mailto:redyetidev@gmail.com?subject=Quizlet.JS)

-## Features Needing Testing
-- Need to test how the client reacts to duplicate terms (If multiple terms have the same answer or same name).
-- Game replay testing.

----
-## Footnotes
-<a>1</a>: The `gameStart` event has no real purpose, becuase it would be called when the first question is sent, meaning that `gameStart`, and `question` would be called at the same time.

-<a>2</a>: The `userImage` param needs a little bit more testing and may not work.